kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

       prompt_step_by_step,
       model="gpt-4",
       system_msg=(
           "You are a computer scientist mentoring a student.
-End your response to " "the student's question with the final answer, which is the name of a " "course."
+End your response " "to the student's question with the final answer, which is the name " "of a course."
       ),
       max_tokens=1_000,
       temperature=0,